-To continually enhance ability and efficiency of personnel in terms of their attitude, thinking system
+To continually enhance ability and efficiency of personnel in terms of their attitude, thinking system and duties performance with honesty and ethics.

 To upgrade our organization under the corporate governance, code of ethics and policy with responsibility for the society and environments in order to lead to sustainable growth and development.